jayjay0317/Hands-On-ML-Study/Chapter_03/README.md

         - The function precision_recall_curve collects the decision scores produced by the model.
           It then sorts these scores and uses them as potential threshold values.
           Each unique score represents a point where the model’s predictions can change.
+- the ROC curve plots the true positive rate against the false positive rate